theredcmdcraft/gitflow-avh/Coding-guidelines.md

 * Case arms are indented at the same depth as case and esac lines.

-* Variables used inside a function only should be declared local.
+* Variables used inside a function only should be declared local at the beginning of the function.

+* Local variables should be in lower case only.

+* Local variables should not be assigned a value during declaration.

 * Redirection operators should be written with space before, but no space after them.